webb-e/Global_lake_area/README.md

-## Companion code to the paper *Seminal global surface water datasets are temporally biased*
+## Companion code to the paper *Temporal bias in Landsat-derived surface water trends*

 This repository is organized into folders as follows: